- No products in the cart.

 Myth: Only small bee honey has medicinal value.

-Fact: There are mainly 5 varieties of honey bee found in India.
+Fact: There are mainly 5 varieties of honey bees found in India.

-- Apis cerena indica (Indian honey bee which can be domesticated)
+then, Apis Serena India (Indian honey bee which can be domesticated)

 Myth: Honey will not spoil in any condition.